 - 1 head Little Gem lettuce, chopped (substitute about a cup of chopped Romaine if you can't find Little Gem)

-- Heat the oil over medium heat in a wide frying pan or casserole with a lid.
+- Heat the oil over medium heat in a wide frying pan or cast iron casserole with a lid.
 Add the pancetta or bacon and cook them, stirring occasionally, until they start to brown a bit.

 - Scoot your lardons out of the way and add your chicken thighs.
 Cook them for about 5 minutes on the first side, then turn them over and add the green onions, celery, and garlic.
 Give it a bit of a stir to even things out.
 Also add the tarragon, salt, and pepper and cook all this for another five minutes.